 I stayed in an elegant single trullo of Trulli Soave in Alberobello (Trulli Holiday Trulli Diffuso).

-Trulli Soave holiday homes feature charming and cozy historic trulli stays in the idyllic Rione Aia Piccola quarter of Alberobello and within 2 mi walk to the touristy Rione Monti quarter.
+Trulli Soave holiday homes feature charming and cozy historic trulli stays in the idyllic Rione Aia Piccola quarter of Alberobello and within a 2-minute walk to the touristy Rione Monti quarter.
 Trulli Soave is in a quiet area of Alberobello but still close to everything Alberobello has to offer.
 There are residential trulli homes in which people still live around Trulli Soave.

 Sleeping in a trullo house is one of the best things in Alberobello!